tpimentelms/fast-conversational-banking/README.md

 # Conversational Banking

-Implementation of models in paper **Fast Neural Semantic Parsing for Conversational Banking**, if you use this code, please cite this work.
+Implementation of models in paper **Fast and Effective Neural Conversational Banking**, if you use this code, please cite this work.

 ## Setup